-Last updated: October 18, 2017 at 4:21pm by Savanah – Senator Tyson Larson introduced a bill (LB 469) in late January to regulate online daily fantasy sports betting.
+Last updated: July 14, 2018 at 10:44pm by Savanah – In late January of last year, Senator Tyson Larson introduced a bill (LB 469) to regulate online daily fantasy sports (DFS) betting.
 The Governor of Nebraska, Pete Ricketts, has recently stated once again that he opposes gambling expansion.
-A bill was voted on last January to legalize poker rooms but it did not pass with a vote of 14-16.
-Larson is also trying to get poker classified as a game of “skill” and not “chance”.
-Nebraska continues to push hard on approving their first commercial casino in the state which would allow them to stop losing money to neighboring states with casinos, estimated at $400 million annually.
+A bill was voted on in January of 2016 to legalize poker rooms but it did not pass with a vote of 14-16.
+Senator Larson is also trying to get poker classified as a game of “skill” and not “chance”.
+Nebraska continues to push hard on approving their first commercial casino in the state which would allow them to stop losing money to neighboring states with casinos which is estimated at $400 million annually.

 Online Poker in Nebraska – Estimated Date of Legalization: 2021-2022